| Written by Mark Buzinkay

 Wear protective safety gear

 Like other physically demanding jobs, miners must always wear protective gear.
 Having the right equipment is mandatory to protect your body from the harsh temperatures and chemicals often found in the mines.
 Personal protective equipment (PPE), including steel-toed footwear and a robust hard hat, should be strong enough to lower the impact of any loose rocks or debris.
 They not only help to prevent serious injury but also protect your productivity.
 Unfortunately, it is easy to forget to replace safety gear regularly to ensure it's always in excellent condition.
+Learn more about mining safety equipment here!

 Always follow safety standards